crcdng/smart_contract_101_ligo/README.md

 (source: https://www.ligolang.org/docs/intro/installation/?lang=cameligo)

-*Note: this can take long, on my Mac: 28 minutes 35 seconds*
+*Note: this can take a long time, on my Mac: 28 minutes 35 seconds*

 Close and re-open the Terminal.